Thinking about working in the real estate industry in Victoria?

 The training requirements for estate agents and agent representatives has been under review by the state government of Victoria.
 The findings have, in part, indicated that the amount of training a person receives reduces the likelihood of consumer complaints and increases agent professionalism and ethical behaviour.
 In other words, better for consumers.

-Connect Skills Institute supports any move that increases such standards, promotes ethics and strengthens best practice for estate agents, their clients and customers.
+Connect Skills Institute supports any move that increases standards, promotes ethics and strengthens best practice for estate agents, their clients and customers.
 How these changes will actually impact the industry in the short term will have to be seen.

 If you have any further questions, please contact me using the form below and book in for a call.
 I’ll attempt to remove any ambiguity and clarify your situation. 🙂